GROUNDED LEADERSHIP immersion

 If you are financially able to offer support for others to attend, please consider registering at the SUPPORTER level ($549).

-Educators will receive up to 12 PDUs for this course
+Educators will receive up to 12 PDUs for this course.

 Questions?
 Contact Me!

-• Six 90-minute live Zoom sessions
+Six 90-minute live Zoom sessions

-• Individual Emergenetics® profile and narrative report
+Individual Emergenetics® profile and narrative report

-• One-on-one profile debrief and coaching session
+One-on-one profile debrief and coaching session

-• Companion workbook (PDF or Google Doc)
+Companion workbook (PDF or Google Doc)

-• Integration work between live sessions: guided practices, reflections, and other supportive material
+Integration work between live sessions: guided practices, reflections, and other supportive material

 what’s included

-Jo is a seeker of delight, curiosity, and depth, and finds joy in connecting with the natural world, reading young adult fantasy fiction, and playing with her mini Aussie, Rosie.
+Jo holds a Masters of Science in Education and is a certified Mindfulness Meditation Teacher.
+She has studied developmental trauma with Dr. Bruce Perry and Interpersonal Neurobiology with Dr. Dan Siegel.
+Jo is a seeker of delight, curiosity, and depth, and finds joy in connecting with the natural world, reading nerdy psychology books, and adventuring with her mini Aussie, Rosie.